klowdee/aws-raw-notes/README.md

 # aws-raw-notes

-Raw notes in the process of being edited
+Raw supplemental notes.
+In the process of being edited